 Yamil J. Colón, Ph.D. - Principal Investigator

-Dr. Colón is Assistant Professor of Chemical and Biomolecular Engineering at the University of Notre Dame.
+Dr. Colón is Associate Professor of Chemical and Biomolecular Engineering at the University of Notre Dame.

 Click here for Dr. Colón’s bio